 Daily Harvest Smoothies

 I first tried the Daily Harvest smoothies a few years ago when I was living in Charlotte.
 And I remember then being completely shocked by just how good they are.
-I didn’t have them again until I started ordering them during marathon training and I had the same reaction this go around which was such a pleasant surprise!
-They are SO FREAKING GOOD.
+I didn’t have them again until I started ordering them during marathon training and I had the same reaction then that I did the first go-around: They are SO FREAKING GOOD.
 And I consider myself pretty adept at making a good smoothie!

 I usually just make up my smoothies as I go, but there must really be something to measuring some ingredients or have a specific recipe.
 Shocking.
 (I do have a few tried and true smoothie recipes!)

 With Daily Harvest, you just take the cup of fruits and veggies, fill it to the top with the recommended liquid noted on the container (water, coconut water, almond milk, or Daily Harvest’s new plant-based dairy-free Almond Mylk, which is just almonds and sea salt.) and pour it into the blender.
 Blend, pour it back into the cup, and you’re done.
 We’re talking like 60 seconds.